The Hoorn Manual of Style

 Gypsies and Roma

-Gypsy (capped up, since it refers primarily to an ethnic group) is the accepted term in the UK, but likely to cause offence internationally — use Roma if referring to those outside the UK or writing for an international audience.
+Gypsy (capped up, since it refers primarily to an ethnic group) is the accepted term in the UK, but likely to cause offence internationally — use Roma or Romany if referring to those outside the UK or writing for an international audience.

 hedge words